 A New Cockroach Species Is Spreading Through the Suburbs of the North East.

-The Mediterranean Spotted Cockroach or Tawny Cockroach from Europe is taking up residency in the suburbs of Long Island.
-Scientifically named Ectobius pallidus, it was first seen in the U.S. in 1948 in Falmouth, Massachusetts and it stayed put on Cape Cod until four or five years ago.
-Then, something about the lifestyle of the Mediterranean Spotted Cockroach changed.
-It hit the road and started turning up in new places on the east coast as far south as Virginia and west to Michigan – but almost exclusively in the suburbs.
-Unlike the German cockroach, its city-infesting relative, the Mediterranean cockroach tolerates cold weather and can overwinter and reproduce outdoors.
+The Mediterranean Spotted Cockroach, or Tawny Cockroach from Europe, is taking up residency around the suburban homes of Long Island.
+Scientifically named Ectobius pallidus (Oliver, 1789), the insect was first seen in the U.S. in 1948 in Falmouth, Massachusetts, and stayed in the Cape Cod area until four or five years ago.
+Around 2019, most likely related to a change in genetically linked behavior, the Mediterranean Spotted Cockroach started hitting the road.
+The bug appeared in new places on the East Coast, as far south as Virginia and westward to Michigan – but almost exclusively in the suburbs.
+Unlike the German cockroach, its city-infesting relative, the Mediterranean cockroach, tolerates cold weather and can overwinter and reproduce outdoors.
 (Roth 1957) Cockroaches are famous for their genetic adaptability to changing environments.
-Some city roaches have become so tolerant of insecticides that they can eat them for breakfast.
+Some city roaches have become so tolerant of insecticides that they can eat them straight-up for breakfast.
 (Collins 2009)

 Why is it of interest?

-The Mediterranean spotted cockroach is also capable of living inside homes and becoming a pantry pest.
-So far, few high-level infestations of domiciles by the insect have been reported but are possible.
+The Mediterranean spotted cockroach can also live inside homes, becoming a pantry pest.
+So far, few high-level infestations of domiciles by the insect have been reported, but those that do are signaling the possible expansion of their tolerable habitats.
 CBS said the beasties overran an apartment building in 2019.
-(CBS 2019) There may be other examples of indoor invasions, but they have likely gone unreported, lacking the insect’s identity.
+(CBS 2019) There may be other examples of indoor invasions by this species, but they have likely gone unreported, lacking the insect’s correct identity.
 Professional exterminators know the difference between the German cockroach and its Mediterranean cousin.
-In the town of Islip the time has come to learn the differences between German and Mediterranean cockroaches to accurately asses the risk for home invasion.
+In the town of Islip, NY, it seems the time is here to learn the differences between German and Mediterranean cockroaches – to know the enemy.

 How to identify a Mediterranean Spotted Cockroach